google.com, pub-4561644558305997, DIRECT, f08c47fec0942fa0 G-TPF18MCD2Y G-TPF18MCD2Y

 The Wizard of Odds will tell you to avoid PAIR PLUS, because the house edge is lower on the ANTE and PLAY bets.
 Technically true, but you’ll never win any meaningful jackpots that way, UNLESS you land the Progressive jackpot, assuming there is one, or a major 6 Card Bonus hand, like a Royal or straight flush.
 As of this writing, in Southern Nevada, by way of example (because I play at these casinos the most), South Point does not offer the 6 Card Bonus option, and M Resort does not offer the Progressive.
 Check with your local casino and let us know what you find or of any changes you notice where you play.
 Don't be afraid to ask dealers, pit bosses, floor persons to explain a game to you - in particular how THEY play it.
 It may be entirely different than what you're used to.

 Bottom line: Place the 6 Card Bonus and Progressive bets, if available, every single time!
-It's MUCH better to play them and not win, then for one of those to hit when you hadn't placed the wager.
+It's MUCH better to play them and not win, than for one of those to hit when you hadn't placed the wager.
 People make interesting faces and say funny words when they learn they missed a big payoff.
 You don't want to be in that boat.

 UPDATE: A growing trend in some casinos is to offer a different version of Three Card Poker than what many of us have grown accustomed to.
 I was told that it was created to avoid paying royalties to the originator of the game.
 Maybe, but there's more to it than that.
 Longer odds, anyone?

 In this version, the Progressive bet is paid only on a hand featuring an entirely different set of two "community" cards dealt to the side of the dealer's original cards, together with the players three cards.
 The minimum bet here may be more than the $1 Progressives we're accustomed to.
-There is no 6 Card Bonus, and they call the wager we know as PAIR PLUS the PLAYER BONUS.
+There is no 6 Card Bonus, and they call the wager we know as PAIR PLUS the "PLAYER BONUS".

 Squares where the two side cards would be placed are highlighted in the box below.
 The final two cards are revealed only after every other card has been turned face up.